zendframework/zend-config-aggregator/doc/book/config-providers.md

 var_dump($aggregator->getMergedConfig());
 ```

-If the provider is a class name, the aggregator automatically instantiates it.
+If the provider is a class name, the aggregator automatically instantiates it
+before invoking it; as such, any class name you use as a config provider _must_
+also define `__invoke()`, and that method _must_ return an array.

 This can be used to mimic the Zend Framework module system: you can specify a
 list of config providers from different packages, and aggregated configuration
 will be available to your application.